MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 # Substituting Reports

-In versions prior to [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1 extensibility is not supported for report objects.
+In versions prior to [!INCLUDE[prod_short](includes/prod_short.md)] [!INCLUDE [2021_releasewave1](../includes/2021_releasewave1.md)], extensibility is not supported for report objects.
 Therefore, if you want to make any changes to the dataset or the layout of a base application report, you must create a new version of the report and apply the changes on the new object.
 Then you can override the base report with your own customized version by subscribing to the **OnAfterSubstituteReport** event published by **Codeunit 44 – ReportManagement**.

-From [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1, report extensi
+From [!INCLUDE[prod_short](includes/prod_short.md)] [!INCLUDE [2021_releasewave1](../includes/2021_releasewave1.md)], it is possible to extend reports.
+With a report extension object, you can extend existing report objects, similar to how you extend tables and pages.
+With report extensions, you can extend an existing report by:

+- Adding columns to existing data items in the report dataset
+- Adding new data items
+- Adding trigger implementations
+- Adding to request pages
+- Adding more report layouts, either to reflect new fields that are added with an extension, or simply adding new report layouts on an existing report dataset.

+Using a report extension, you might not need to use the report substitution feature.

+For more information on report extensibility, see [Report extension object](./devenv-report-ext-object.md).

 ## How to substitute a report for another report